Beauty is Spirit’s reflection in the swirling waters of the universe.

 Many spiritual paths echo this sentiment:

-• In Christianity, creation is often seen as reflecting God’s glory and artistry.
+• In Christianity, creation is often viewed as a reflection of God’s glory and artistry.

-• Islamic art, with its mesmerizing geometric patterns and calligraphy, seeks to express the underlying harmony and order of the divine, pointing towards it through abstract beauty.
+• Islamic art, with its mesmerizing geometric patterns and calligraphy, seeks to express the underlying harmony and order of the divine, pointing towards it through the abstract beauty of its forms.

 • Indigenous traditions often hold a deep reverence for the beauty and spirit inherent in the natural world, seeing divinity in every rock, river, and creature.